Do you wish to be a successful front end developer?

 - Good Communication

-Breaking the sitcom stereotype about developers, you need to be good at communication.
-First of all, the work between UI/UX designers, front- and the back-end has to go smoothly to finish a project.
-Of course, in agile software houses, you also get a project manager who helps with the information flow and a SCRUM master to help with the process.
-Still, without some basic interpersonal skills, it won’t be that easy to work with others.
-Effective communication is necessary when you work with other people.
-What is also important is the ability to state and communicate what you have in mind - writing documentation that others can read and understand is highly appreciated.
+Breaking the sitcom stereotype about developers, you have to communicate well.
+First, the work between UI/UX designers, front- and the back-end, must go smoothly to finish a project.
+Of course, in agile software houses, you get a project manager who helps with the information flow.
+There will also be a SCRUM master to help with the process.
+Still, without some basic interpersonal skills, working with others won’t be that easy.

 Front-end Development Case Studies